 - How many other things do I have to work on this week?
 How long will they roughly take on their own?

 - How many hours in a day can I carve out for an uninterrupted period of time to accomplish a task?

-- How many days in a week do I have to work on my projects?
+- How many days in a week do I have to work on my tasks?